Large values of cusp forms on GL(n)

-To see the second claim, note that solutions to the above matrix equation precisely describe the kernel of the differential of the map $\Lambda_H^{\rm red}\rightarrow A$ at $s$.
-The corank $1$ property of singularities for this map is then evident since $y_1y_2\neq 0$ and so the above matrix is never 0.
+To see the second claim, note that solutions to the above matrix equation precisely describe the kernel of the differential of the map $\Lambda_H^{\rm red}\rightarrow A$ at $s$ because it can identified as the intersection $\mathfrak{t}(s)\cap \mathfrak{a}$ of the tangent space and the vertical fiber.
+The corank $1$ property of singularities for this map is then evident since $y_1y_2\neq 0$.
 The link to the Whittaker phase function is made via \eqref{ker-Hess}. \end{proof}

 \begin{lem} We have $\mathsf{C}_1\cup\{a_{\rm cusp}\}\subset\mathsf{C}$. \end{lem}